Sanket3yoProgrammer/equation-graffiti/README.md

 > **Bringing Equations to Life - Plot, Save, Share & Explore!**

-EquationGraffiti is an advanced mathematical visualization tool that allows users to **see equations come to life in real-time graphs**.
+Yo, EquationGraffiti is an advanced mathematical visualization tool that allows users to **see equations come to life in real-time graphs**.
 With features like **equation saving, replotting, downloading, and sharing**, this tool is perfect for students, educators, and math enthusiasts!

 ---